Welcome!

 Select the gear(s):

-The table underneath only shows fishing activity indicators for the selected gears and periods inside the selected area.
+The table underneath only shows fishing activity indicators for the selected gears and year inside the selected area.
 So, the displayed fishing activity outside of the selected site is not included in this table.
-The table shows the annual average Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) for the selected years, gears, and areas.
+The table shows the annual Swept Area Ratio (SAR) and the Percentage Unfished Area (PUA) for the selected year, gears, and area.
 Please see the 'Fishing pressure indices' tab for information on their calculations.

 Loading...